tonyHuinker/cdp-aws-quickstart/README.md

      8. At the bottom of *Review page*, under capabilities, we need to click the checkbox next to **I acknowledge that AWS Cloudformation might create IAM resources with custom names**, as that is exactly what we will be doing.
      9. Click **Create stack**

+- One last thing, in the *AWS Console*, is we'll want to create an SSH Key in the region of your choice.
+If there is already an SSH key in your perferred region you'd like to use, you can skip these steps.
+   1. In *AWS Services*, search for **EC2**
+   2. Double check you are in your preferred region in the top right corner.
+   3. On the left hand navigation bar, choose **Key Pairs**
+   4. On the top right, choose "Create Key Pair**
+   5. Provide *Name* and choose **pem** format.
+The name can be any valid name.

 - Back in the *CDP Management Console*
     1. Navigate to **Environments**
     2. Click **Register Environment**